Penn-CISDA/penn-cisda.github.io/_posts/guides/2022-06-06-first-year-classes.md

 edited_by: # add your name if you modified a document (not necessary for new guides)
 ---
+**Update 18 Oct 2023**: The department is modifying PhD requirements, so this guide is outdated.

 Wondering what classes to take in your first year?
 Here are some quick recommendations (and an overview of the CIS PhD course requirements).
 Scroll down for the TLDR.